 TikTok may reject ads that are considered low quality.
 Even if your content is technically compliant, TikTok may consider its poor quality as untrustworthy or spammy, leading to disapproval.

 This includes ads with blurry visuals, poor lighting, pixelated graphics, shaky camera work, distorted audio, or text that’s too small to read.
-It also applies to confusing ads, overly cluttered, using aggressive flashing effects, or feeling unfinished.

 How to solve